marlenp7932/apcsa-freedom-project/README.md

-# APCSA Freedom Project
+# Book Nook
 by Marlen Penafort

 ## Context
-The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.
+The “Freedom Project” for APCSA is all about creating a interactive book organizer IOS application.
+The purpose of this blog is to describe my journey in creating this app, through my lenses and seeing how I understood and struggled to create a final functioning project.

 ## Content
 For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.